 The scheme offers Leeds PhD graduates the support needed to advance their research and their careers in the period between thesis completion and the taking up of a first post.
 Fellowships last for six months and fellows are encouraged to take part in the Fellows' work-in-progress seminars and generally to participate in the life of the Institute.

-LAHRI, in collaboration with the University of Leeds Special Collections, is pleased to announce a limited number of short-term post-doctoral fellowships for 2020.
+LAHRI, in collaboration with the University of Leeds Special Collections, was pleased to support a limited number of short-term post-doctoral fellowships for 2020.
 These fellowships are designed exclusively for early-career researchers to make use of the Special Collections held within the Brotherton Library.
 The fellowships exist to develop the fellow’s ability to make strong applications to externally-funded post-doctoral positions which must then be held at the University of Leeds.
-The deadline for the 2019-20 round is 5pm on Tuesday, 11th February 2020.
+The deadline for the 2019-20 round has now passed.